siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/salesforce/overview.md

 ### Compatibility

-The IBM UrbanCode Deploy automation plug-in for Salesforce works with Force.com Summer 14 and later, and with Metadata API version 33 and later.
+The IBM DevOps Deploy automation plug-in for Salesforce works with Force.com Summer 14 and later, and with Metadata API version 33 and later.

-This plug-in requires version 6.0 or later of IBM UrbanCode Deploy.
+This plug-in requires version 6.0 or later of IBM DevOps Deploy.

 ### Installation

 No special steps are required for installation.
-See [Installing plug-ins in UrbanCode Deploy](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in UrbanCode Deploy").
+See [Installing plug-ins in DevOps Deploy](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in DevOps Deploy").

 ### History